 These skills will leave you well prepared to take your instrument rating practical test.
 After receiving your instrument rating, you will have the enjoyment of flying through a morning overcast to reach the sunny skies above.

-To get started with your instrument training, contact SCFC to get connected with a CFI who can talk you trough the process.
+To get started with your instrument training, contact SCFC to get connected with a CFII who can talk you through the process.